adomani/advents/README.md

 My current solutions of [Advent of Code](https://adventofcode.com/).

-So far, this only contain the 2023 edition.
+So far, this repository contains only the 2023 edition.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/adomani/advents)